DukeLearningInnovation/kits/readme.md

 * learn.duke will be an open source licensed project

 # Assumptions

-* We hear a lot about the the cognitive load that taking 5 courses taught 5 different ways on 5 different tech stacks has on students, does this affect that positively?
-* learn.duke should help clarify the LMS's role in the future
+* learn.duke will help clarify the LMS's role in the future
 * SISS groups are auto-created, faculty don't have to create the group
 * Toolkits and Sakai run as is in parallel with this effort.
 * Once we are 'done' there shouldn't be a need for Toolkits anymore